Jimmy Garoppolo Takes Page Out Of Bill Belichick’s Book Leading Up To Week 2

 Garoppolo, inadvertently or not, was doing his best impersonation of Belichick, who consistently uttered “We’re on to Cincinnati” in his postgame press conference after the Patriots suffered a 27-point Week 4 loss to the Kansas City Chiefs in the 2014 season.

 We’ll have to wait and see if the now-iconic phrase brings the same luck to Garoppolo that it did Belichick and the Patriots.
-Following Belichick’s soundbite, New England won 13 of 15 games the rest of the way, including a victory in Super Bowl XLIX.
+Following Belichick’s soundbite, New England won 13 of their last 15 games, including a victory in Super Bowl XLIX.

 Powered by WordPress.com VIP